EducationChoosing the ideal strength of CBD oil for fibromyalgia

 Ultimately, it is important to remember that everyone’s endocannabinoid system is different, so finding the correct dosage size may take a little trial and error.
 However, with the proper guidance from a medical professional, those with fibromyalgia can confidently take CBD oil to help manage their symptoms and improve their quality of life.

-Releaf understands that embarking on your medical cannabis journey can be intimidating – that’s why we offer tailored monthly packages, specialist consultations for medical cannabis, and our unique medical cannabis card to give you the peace of mind that your treatment is protected, all based on your medical cannabis prescription.
+Releaf understands that embarking on your medical cannabis journey for fibromyalgia can be intimidating – that’s why we offer tailored monthly packages, specialist consultations for medical cannabis, and our unique medical cannabis card to give you the peace of mind that your treatment is protected, all based on your medical cannabis prescription.

 It is important to seek medical advice before starting any new treatments.
 The patient advisors at Releaf are available to provide expert advice and support.
 Alternatively, click here to book a consultation with one of our specialist doctors.